aylarfakheriyan/Simurgh-RtD/README.md

 The Simurgh has existed for centuries across Persian literature, miniature painting, architecture, and collective imagination.

-Rather than attempting to digitally reconstruct or represent a mythical creature, this project explores how immersive interaction can create new ways of engaging with cultural narratives.
+Rather than digitally reconstructing or representing a mythical creature, this project explores how immersive interaction can create new possibilities for engaging with cultural narratives.

-Using the Simurgh as a case study, the project applies **Research through Design (RtD)** and **Practice-Based Research (PBR)** approaches to investigate how culturally informed VR experiences can shape interpretation, engagement, and embodied interaction.
+Using the Simurgh as a case study, the project applies **Research through Design (RtD)** and **Practice-Based Research (PBR)** approaches to investigate how culturally informed VR experiences can influence interpretation, engagement, and embodied interaction.

 ---